It's the last thing on their mind.

 Business owners don't see online review management as a priority.
 At best, it's viewed by many organizations as an extra, a nice to have.
 At worst, it's seen as a money pit.
 A black hole that sucks up their precious marketing budget.

-And these are the business owners who know about online review management.
+And these are the business owners who know about the difference betweenreputation management and online review management.

 Business owners don't understand online reviews